Argeniss-Software/rolaguard_frontend/README.md

 These instructions are meant to set up a local development environment for the frontend, using the backend running in the `docker-compose` from [main RoLaGuard repository](https://github.com/Argeniss-Software/rolaguard).

 #### Install dependencies
-First, you need to have node.js installed.
+First, you need to have [node.js](https://nodejs.org/download/release/latest-v12.x/) 12 LTE installed.
 The first time you run the code you need to install all dependencies.
 This is done by running (in the frontend folder) the following command:
 ```bash
 npm install
 ```